MSeveri96/MANULS/README.md

 3. Scipy 1.9.3
 4. Matplotlib 3.3.4 (optional)

+Usually these packages can be installed using the 'pip'

 ## Preparation of the input
 ( These are some general guidelines, in the follwing sections there is a detailed discussion of the example)